ziadhelou1/geodata_september2022_final_group_h/Task02/README.md

 Create and fill your own geodatabase with DWD precipitation station data as well as hourly precipitation time series.
 Follow the Jupyter Notebook tutorial of geo0930_PostGIS_Insert_DWD_Stations_and_TS (main notebook geo0930_PostGIS_DWD_Stations_and_TS_V002.ipynb) together with the respective YouTube tutorial.
 The TimeManager plugin is deprecated!
 The new way is to use the QGIS Temporal Controller, which is integrated in recent QGIS versions.
 I have no video on that, yet.

-### Before we start to avoid confusion, the username and password of QGIS file for this task are:
+### The username and password of QGIS file for this task are:
 ### Username: "geo_master"
 ### Password: "xxxxxx"